codercowboy/mingame/tasks.md

 # Features

- * Level Editor tools: play level, load level, save level
  * level selection screen
+ * Level Editor tools: load level, save level
+ * level serializer should auto trim empty rows and columns leading and trailing the level (leave one blank row/column on every side though)
+ * allow user to copy and edit main game levels
+ * add monster pathing
  * Add tick to game
  * Give objects multiple sprites to animate based on ticks
  * Give objects a path of positions to move based on ticks